 A candidate for medical or dental school will be expected to complete the following courses and requirements before an evaluation letter to a medical or dental school will be sent.
 If the requirements are not met, the situation must be referred to the Medical Professions Advisory Committee.
 The Committee will evaluate all cases referred to it and make comments to be included in the letter of evaluation.
+It is strongly recommended that students register with the Health Professions Office in the spring of the application year so that students may attend the preparatory workshops and mock interviews.
+This will allow sufficient information to be gathered for constructing a comprehensive evaluation by the Health Professions Office, to be sent to the medical and dental schools.

 Credits

 Science and Math Core 45/48

-BIOL 2473 General Biology I:Cellular and Molecular Biology
+BIOL 2353 Cellular and Molecular Biology

-BIOL 2474 General Biology II: Diversity of Life, Botany, and Ecology

-BIOL 2475 General Biology III: Animal Structure and Life Processes
+BIOL 2477 Botany, Ecology and the Diversity of Life

+BIOL 2478 Animal Systems

-Four advanced hours (3000-4000) of Biology including Lab
+Three-four advanced hours (3000-4000) of Biology

 CHEM 2415 General Chemistry I

 CHEM 2416 General Chemistry II

+CHEM 3131 Organic Chemistry Laboratory I

-CHEM 3121 Organic Chemistry Laboratory
+CHEM 3132 Organic Chemistry Laboratory II

 CHEM 3313 Organic Chemistry I

 CHEM 3333 Organic Chemistry II

-CHEM 4262 Organic Analysis

 (CHEM 4373 Biochemistry required by some medical and dental schools)

 MATH 2434 Calculus I

-PHYS 2413 Prinicples of Physics I
+PHYS 2413 Principles of Physics I

-PHYS 2423 Prinicples of Physics I
+PHYS 2423 Principles of Physics II

-- BIOL 2473, 2474, 2475 are prerequisites for all 3000 and 4000 level biology courses. - CHEM 3313 and 3333 are prerequisites for CHEM 4262 and 4373
+- BIOL 2353, 2477, 2478 are prerequisites for all 3000 and 4000 level biology courses. - CHEM 3131, 3313 and 3333 are prerequisites for CHEM 3132 and 4373

-The student must complete 3 full-time quarters (24 credit hours) of residency at Houston Baptist University.
+The student must complete 2 full-time semesters (24 credit hours) of residency at Houston Baptist University.